 History and design

-The Palace of Fine Arts was built as a temporary exhibition space for the 1915 Panama-Pacific International Exhibition, which gave the city a chance to celebrate the construction of the Panama Canal as well as SF’s recovery from the 1906 earthquake.
+The Palace of Fine Arts was built as a temporary exhibition space for the 1915 Panama-Pacific International Exposition, which gave the city a chance to celebrate the construction of the Panama Canal as well as SF’s recovery from the 1906 earthquake.
 Artworks and pieces on display included the Southern Pacific Railroad’s first steam locomotive, the Liberty Bell on loan from Philadelphia, and the 435-foot-tall Tower of Jewels, which was adorned with thousands of sparkling glass gems.

-The 9-month exhibition also provided an interesting snapshot of the public’s attitudes towards indigenous populations at the time, which had begun to change from “savage vanishing Indians” to “doomed noble ‘first Americans,'” as explained by ethnohistory researcher Abigail Markwyn.
+The 9-month exposition also provided an interesting snapshot of the public’s attitudes towards indigenous populations at the time, which had begun to change from “savage vanishing Indians” to “doomed noble ‘first Americans,'” as explained by ethnohistory researcher Abigail Markwyn.
 One famous artwork on display was a plaster version of James Earle Fraser’s The End of the Trail, a statue which depicts a weary Native American man slumped over his horse.
 It’s meant to represent the trauma and exhaustion suffered by indigenous people in the United States, while staying in line with fair organizers’ rhetoric that the native population was destined for extinction.

 Architect Bernard R. Maybeck designed the Palace of Fine Arts as a decaying Roman ruin situated in a semicircle around a manmade lagoon.
 The Neoclassical structure’s most prominent feature is a 162-foot-tall open rotunda which is flanked on each side by large colonnades.
 The colonnades are topped with statues of weeping women with their backs turned, meant to evoke a sense of melancholy and contemplation among the hustle and bustle of the fair.